 Capers are the unripened flower buds of Capparis spinosa or Capparis inermis.
 These prickly perennial plants are native to the Mediterranean and some parts of Asia.
 Their use dates back to 2000 B.C. where they are mentioned as a food in the Sumerian epic of Gilgamesh.

 Brined or dried, capers are valued for the burst of flavor they give to foods, a flavor described as lemony, olivey, and definitely salty.
-They make fun additions to a great variety of recipes, including fish dishes, tapas, pasta, and sauces.
-Once you start cooking with capers, you won't be able to stop!
+They make fun additions to a great variety of recipes, including fish dishes, tapas, pasta and sauces.

 How Capers Are Made

 After the unripened flower buds are harvested, they are dried in the sun, then pickled in vinegar, brine, wine, or salt.
-The curing brings out their tangy lemon-like flavor in a manner similar to green olives.
+The curing brings out their tangy lemon-like flavor, which is similar to green olives.

 The size of the buds ranges from tiny (about the size of a baby petite green pea) to the size of a small olive.
 The smallest variety from the South of France, called nonpareil, is the most prized and comes with an equally notable price tag.
 You will also find Surfines capers, which are a little bigger.
 Larger capers are stronger in flavor and more acidic, so it is best to chop them up before adding them to recipes.